THE KITCHEN SCRAP GARDEN

 Look at you go!
 As you lengthen your stride, growing and re-growing these beauties.
 They’ll keep for a long time in a cold place (we use our cellar pantry) and can be used in lots of soups and stews over those long winter months.
 Extra is usually made, then frozen, in our kitchen to be enjoyed several times over!

-Harvesting seeds from a season’s yield has been a natural human activity from the dawn of civilization, and nothing has changed!
+Looking for ways to increase one’s yield has been a natural human activity from the dawn of civilization, and nothing has changed!
 It’s just as much of a logical, sustainable activity now as it was way back then.
-Walking at a brisk pace, you can now try your hand at this yourself!
+Jogging at a healthy pace, you can expand your horizons by trying this yourself!

-Now, you’re really running, you go, my friend!
-Nut trees are as old as the hills.
-But look how healthy and vibrant you feel with all this sustainable activity you’ve got going on!
+Now, you’re really running!
+You go, my friend!
+Look how healthy and vibrant you’ll feel with all this sustainable activity you’ve got going on!

 The list of foods that you can grow and re-grow is not limited to just this list.
 How far you go with your new-found skill is entirely up to you!